Complete the IFS application to register for IFS 2022.

 The academic benefits of IFS are numerous.
 IFS classes are small and have no more than twenty students per class, providing students an opportunity to get to know their professor and the other students.
-All IFS classes are taught by renowned IU faculty members with experience teaching incoming freshman.
-The three-credits from IFS are counted toward the fall semester course load.
-This allows students to register for up to eighteen-credits within the flat tuition rate, but complete three of those credits prior to the formal start of the fall semester.
+All IFS classes are taught by renowned IU faculty members with experience teaching incoming freshmen.
+The three credits from IFS are counted toward the fall semester course load.
+This allows students to register for up to forty credits for the fall and spring semesters combined within the flat tuition rate, but complete three of those credits prior to the formal start of the fall semester.

-The social benefts for IFS are significant as well.
-Incoming freshman have the opportunity to connect with other new students, meet returning student leaders, and become familiar with campus before the start of the fall semester.
+The social benefits for IFS are significant as well.
+Incoming freshmen have the opportunity to connect with other new students, meet returning student leaders, and become familiar with campus before the start of the fall semester.

-Students are charged a $132.50 program fee upon applying.
-This program fee is applied to the student's fall semester bursar bill and is non-refundable.
+Students are charged a $137.85 program fee upon applying.
+This Program Fee is applied to the student's fall semester bursar bill and is non-refundable.

 IFS offers several scholarships, including need-based and programmatic scholarships.
-To be considered for these, students must indicate their interest for scholarship aid on their IFS application.
+To be considered for these, students must indicate their interest in scholarship aid on their IFS application.